omnirivani/scanner/README.md

 ## Features

-- Search for cards by name, number, and condition (e.g., `sylveon vmax #075/203 nm`)
+- Search for cards by name, number, condition, and pages to search (e.g., "sylveon vmax #075/203 nm p5")
 - Select from multiple matching products (with set and market price info)
 - View recent sales data (price, date, quantity, condition)
 - Outputs sales data in a readable table